 Once we discontinue a product, it falls down the search rankings very fast.
-We notice that traffic to most listings drops off within one month after being discontinued.
+We notice that traffic for most listings drops off within one month after being discontinued.

-How do you update your products on ProductReview?
+How do we update your products on ProductReview.com.au?

-Besides our work in tracking discontinued products, companies are also working directly with us.
-They are proactively letting us know about new and discontinued products so we can update ProductReview.com.au.
+In addition to tracking discontinued products, we also work directly with companies.
+They are proactively letting us know about new and discontinued products so we can update listings on ProductReview.com.au.